Partners and Sponsors

 Billy Frank Jr. Nisqually National Wildlife Refuge

 We partner with the Refuge for several of our yearly events, such as our Eye on Nature field trips and our Summer Institute for Teachers.
+The Refuge is a special place (and a favorite of both students and staff members!).
 From their website: “While most major estuaries in the state have been filled, dredged, or developed, Nisqually River’s has been set aside for wildlife.
 In 1974, Nisqually National Wildlife Refuge was established to protect the delta and its diversity of fish and wildlife habitats.
 The Nisqually estuary was restored in 2009 by removing dikes and reconnecting 762 acres with the tides of Puget Sound.
 This is the largest estuary restoration project in the Pacific Northwest and an important step in the recovery of Puget Sound.”

 Nisqually Reach Nature Center